GN296qt/java/oops/README.md

 this.instancevariable = localvariable

 constructor overloading
--refers to a single class having muliple constructors with the same name but diffeent parameter lists -it is example of compiletime/static polymorphism because constructor to be invoked is determined at compile time based on hte argumnets provided
+- refers to a single class having muliple constructors with the same name but diffeent parameter lists
+- it is example of compiletime/static polymorphism because constructor to be invoked is determined at compile time based on hte argumnets provided

+inheritance

+- it is a mechanism where one class (called child class / sub class) derives or inherits the attributes and methods  of another class (called parent or superclass)
+- it promote code reusability
+- parent class syntax
+             class parentclassname{

+             }
+- child class syntax(extends keyword is used) class childclassname extends parentclassname{

+         }

+types of inheritence
+1.single inheritenance
+one child class inherits from one parent class